nikki-lea/frontend-2020/javascript.md

 **flat** - Returns a new array with all subarrays flattened to a specified depth.
 **flatMap** - Applies a callback to each element then flattens result by one level.
 **forEach** - Iterates over the array.
+**from** - Returns a shallow copy.
+**includes**
+**indexOf** - Returns first index if element present, -1 otherwise.
+**join** - Returns a string of the elements concatenated, comma separated.
+**keys** - Returns an iterator of the indices.
+**lastIndexOf** - Returns last index if element present, -1 otherwise.
+**pop** - Removes last element of array and returns it.
+**push** - Adds one or more elements to the end of the array and returns the new length **reduce** - Applies a callback to each element, accepting the result of the calculation on the preceding elemnt, `reduce((previousValue, currentValue, currentIndex, array) => { ... }, initialValue)`.
+**reduceRight** - Works right to left, starts with end of array.
+**shift** - Removes the first element and returns it.
+**slice** - Returns a portion of the array specified by the range `slice(start, end)`.
+Negative counts from the end of the array.
+Slice extracts up to but not including the `end` value.
+**some** - Returns whether or not at least one value satifies predicate.
+**sort** - A compareFunction is optional but if its not specified it will convert all the values to strings then sort by unicode point value.
+The array itself is mutated, and returned by the function.
+No copy is made.
+**splice** - Removes or replaces existing elements in place. `splice(start, deleteCount)` removes elements beginning with index `start`.
+You can also insert an element after index `start` with splice(start, deleteCount, item1), where `deleteCount` can be set to 0.
+**unshift** - Adds one or more elements to thee beginning of the array and returns the new length.

 References:
 - https://reactkungfu.com/2015/07/why-and-how-to-bind-methods-in-your-react-component-classes/